MISSIONARY OBLATES OF MARY IMMACULATE,

 We have Spiritual Conferences twice a month.
 At these conferences various themes, aspects of Oblate Life, Spirituality and Human Development are discussed at great length.

-The community of St. Joseph's is international, with students from: Namibia, South Africa, Zambia and Zimbabwe.
+The community of St. Joseph's is international, with scholastics from: Cameroon, Congo Brazzaville, Kenya, Lesotho, Namibia, Nigeria, South Africa, Zambia and Zimbabwe.
 This diversity enriches our life.
-As part of our formation, we spend time learning and practising song from the different units.
+As part of our formation, we spend time learning and practicing songs from the different units.
 This allows us to share in the cultures of our Brothers and at the same time it deepens and personalizes our liturgies.

 As part of our recreation, we have socials and sports.
 During the socials we get to relax, listen to music, play a few games, chat and share a few drinks.
 While on the sports field, the tempo increases .
 We compete against each other and other communities in soccer, volleyball and tennis.
 We also take time off, once a year, to go out as a community for a picnic.

-Another important element of our formation is manual work.
+Another important element of our formation is community service.
 During this time, we clean and maintain our property.
 The last Saturday of every month is given to the students as a 'day off'.
 We have to be home before supper.

 All these aspects not only build community but also enhance personal development.
-They develop the physical, spiritual, psychological, academical and affective dimensions of the person.
+They develop the physical, spiritual, psychological, academic and affective dimensions of the person.
 This is the model of our formation.